Please note: This page will be shut down soon. As soon as the new website is online, the new link will be announced here.

 Course description

-This in-classroom, face-to-face course is a preparatory course for international students.
-We will practice advanced academic research-based writing skills in English.
+This is a preparatory master course for international students.
+We will practice advanced academic research-based writing skills.
 You will write a mid-term academic essay and a brief research paper at the end of the semester.
 You will share, discuss, and assess your work in progress with the other participants.

 Course aims: critical reading competence of narrative texts, systematic research, critical use of secondary sources, proper academic citation, academic writing skills, including style, word choice, review of grammar, punctuation.